 In Forex trading, Fundamental analysis is the study of economic news events.
 Forex traders watch economic data closely, as changes in the health of an economy can affect currency prices.
 As a rule of thumb, nations with strong economies will experience increased demand for their currency as businesses and individuals raise their level of investment.

-Therefore, if an important news event shows economic growth was better than expected, it can lead to Forex traders quickly buying that currency on expectations that the positive data will lead to increase demand of that currency in the future.
+Therefore, if an important news event shows economic growth was better than expected, it can lead to Forex traders quickly buying that currency on expectations that the positive data will lead to an increase in demand for that currency in the future.
 The opposite is true if results are worse than expectations.

 For the most part, Forex traders focus on major economic releases.